Dmitry-White/Docker-Playground/first-app/README.md

 2. Open a command prompt.

-3. Run the commands listed in `node.dockerfile` (see the comments at the top of the file).
+3. Build an image `docker build -f node.dockerfile -t nodeapp .`

+4. Run a container from the image

+Option 1: Create a custom bridge network and add containers into it

+- `docker network create --driver bridge isolated_network`
+- `docker run -d --net=isolated_network --name mongodb mongo`
+- NOTE: $(pwd) in the following line is for Mac and Linux.
+See https://blog.codewithdan.com/docker-volumes-and-print-working-directory-pwd/ for Windows examples.
+- `docker run -d --net=isolated_network --name nodeapp -p 3000:3000 -v $(pwd)/logs:/var/www/logs nodeapp`

+Option 2: Start MongoDB and Node and link Node to MongoDB container with legacy linking

+- `docker run -d --name my-mongodb mongo`
+- `docker run -d -p 3000:3000 --link my-mongodb:mongodb --name nodeapp nodeapp`
+- Seed the database with sample database.
+Run: `docker exec nodeapp node dbSeeder.js`

-4. Navigate to http://localhost:3000.
+5. Navigate to http://localhost:3000.
 Use http://192.168.99.100:8080 in your browser to view the site if using Docker toolbox.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 ### Starting the Application with Docker Compose